 PRICE AND CONCLUSIONS

-The Cube T12 certainly has its shortcomings but it manages to perform every task becoming a good travel companion by offering even premium functions, such as the OTG support in order to carry important files with you and if necessary to be able to view them on the large display from 10.1 inch.
-The battery also with the capacity of 5000 mAh manages to accompany you for almost three days of medium / intense use and if you are really short of energy you can activate energy saving.
+The Cube T12 certainly has its shortcomings but it manages to perform every task becoming a good travel companion by offering even premium functions, such as support for the OTG in order to carry important files with you and if necessary to be able to view them on the large display from 10.1 inch.
+The battery also with the capacity of 5000 mAh manages to accompany you for almost three days of medium / intense use and if you are really short of energy you can activate the energy saving.
 During daily use, I changed my mind about the initial impressions I had on the Cube T12 and I can say that despite being an affordable tablet, the construction and materials make it look like a premium product.
 But above all the reliability really struck me: thinking of having with me a tablet with telephone support, albeit only in 3G, which manages to transform itself into an accurate and precise navigator, and at the same time a work tool on which to edit files text, excel or powerpoint, as well as being able to relax by reading an ebook or watching a movie.
 All this at an ultra competitive price.
-In fact, you can find the Cube T12 for just under 80 euros at the store Banggood.com thank you for sending the sample and that among the many stores I feel to advise you for the professionalism and care with which you ship the products.
+In fact you can find the Cube T12 a poco less than 80 euros at the store Banggood.com thank you for sending the sample and that among the many stores I feel to advise you for the professionalism and care with which you ship the products.

 - Materials and quality construction

 - 3G module